AztecProtocol/aztec-v1/README.md

 The AZTEC protocol can be utilized as a stand-alone confidential token, with value transfers described entirely through AZTEC **join-split** transactions

-#### Decentralized Confidential Exchanges

-The AZTEC protocol and its decentralized exchange protocol extension (coming soon) can be used to trade AZTEC assets in complete confidentiality, without having to expose the values or prices of any trade.

 ### How much gas do these transactions cost?

 The gas costs scale with the number of input and output notes in a **join-split** transaction.
 For a fully confidential transfer, with 2 input notes and 2 output notes, the gas cost is approximately 900,000 gas.
 [Planned EIP improvements](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1108.md) will reduce the cost of these transactions dramatically, to approximately 200,000 - 300,000 gas.